ElenaIzot/notes/README.md

 ## Description of the project

-The application is implemented using REACT, Ant design.
+The application is implemented using REACT, Redux, Ant design.

 The application implements the addition of any note, as well as its search, page navigation, news viewing.